20 THINGS TO DO IN BACOLOD + TOURIST SPOTS + ITINERARY (2025)

 Piaya is a famous Negros delicacy that is made of flat unleavened bread filled with muscovado and glucose syrup.
 It is believed that piaya was created to promote the sugar industry of Negros.

 Bong bongs is one of the oldest bakers of piaya.
 Most tourists who want to take home Bacolod and Negros local delicacies head to Bong Bongs.
 But did you know that they also offer a workshop on how to make a piaya?
-You can book in advance through their Facebook page to secure a slot, and it only costs ₱60 per person (minimum 15 pax, maximum 50 pax).
-The Bong Bongs piaya workshop is available from Mondays to Saturdays (closed on Sundays).
+You can book in advance through their Facebook page to secure a slot, and it only costs ₱60/$1 per person (minimum 15 pax, maximum 50 pax).
+The Bong Bongs piaya factory tour and workshop is available from Mondays to Saturdays (closed on Sundays).
+For smaller groups, fee is about ₱900/$16, snacks and pasalubong applies.

 7. VISIT THE NEGROS MUSEUM